PowerFlow-DNN: Compiler-Directed Fine-Grained Power Orchestration for End-to-End Edge AI Inference: Architecture and Framework Overview

-Power management decisions in the accelerator consist of two mechanisms: voltage scaling and power gating.
-This abstraction unifies DVFS and power gating under a single optimization framework.
-As a result, trade-offs between reducing dynamic energy (via DVFS) and leakage (via gating) can be evaluated jointly, enabling globally optimal scheduling decisions.
-Both mechanisms are modeled as power-state scheduling decisions.
+PF-DNN models DVFS and power gating as unified power-state scheduling decisions.
+As a result, tradeoffs between reducing dynamic energy (via DVFS) and leakage (via gating) can be evaluated jointly.
 For operation $i$, a valid operating state specifies the voltage assignments of DVFS-controlled units and the gating schedules of memory-controlled units.
 These operating states are later formalized as decision variables in the optimization problem.